NeuroDesk/neurocontainers/recipes/hdbet/README.md

 hd-bet -i INPUT_FOLDER -o OUTPUT_FOLDER -device cpu -mode fast -tta 0

 The options -mode fast and -tta 0 will disable test time data augmentation (speedup of 8x) and use only one model instead of an ensemble of five models for the prediction.

+with more time:
+hd-bet -i INPUT_FILENAME -device cpu

+or with a GPU:
+hd-bet -i INPUT_FILENAME
 ```

 More documentation can be found here: https://github.com/MIC-DKFZ/HD-BET